Background pattern

 If you receive more Suprane than you should

-A healthcare professional will administer Suprane, and it is unlikely that you will receive an excessive dose of the medication.
-If this were to happen, the anesthesiologist will take necessary measures.
+A healthcare professional will administer Suprane to you, and it is unlikely that you will receive an excessive dose of the medication.
+If this happens, the anesthesiologist will take the necessary measures.

-In the event of overdose or accidental ingestion, consult the Toxicological Information Service, phone 91.562.04.20, indicating the medication and the amount ingested.
+In case of overdose or accidental ingestion, consult the Toxicological Information Service, phone 91.562.04.20, indicating the medication and the amount ingested.

-The majority of side effects have a mild to moderate severity and are of a transient nature, although severe side effects can occur.
+Most side effects are mild to moderate in severity and are temporary, although serious side effects can occur.

 The following side effects may also occur during treatment.
-The evaluation of side effects is based on the following frequencies:
+The assessment of side effects is based on the following frequencies:

 Very common (affects more than 1 in 10 patients):